20.9 million people are victims of forced labour globally

 Many females are sex trafficking victims

 Global figures above are estimated.
-The International Labour Organization, Press release 01 June 2012 - Victims of forced labour by region
+The International Labour Organization, Report September 2017 - Global Estimates of Modern Slavery: Forced Labour and Forced Marriage

 The Education Problem In Cambodia